bennettslin/bennett_work_app/MORE_TODO_NOTES.md

     * Design and draw dream final -->

 # July
-* Finish Bobtail Yearlings mission
-    * Then publish BY again
 * Illustrator
 * Make sure link to doublespeaker rhyme looks fine in mobile
 * Five vowels of historical consequence